 Which employees to include

-Include all current, full- and part-time US and Canadian based employees in the survey process, from the CEO, partners, all the way to line-level employees, including remote employees.
-Remote employees are defined as employees that work from home or on the road who directly report to a supervisor in the United States or Canada.
+Include all current, full- and part-time United States and/or Canadian employees in the survey process, from the CEO, partners, all the way to line-level employees, including remote employees.
+Remote employees are defined as employees that work from home or on the road who directly report to a supervisor in the United States and/or Canada.
+Employees physically located outside of the United States/Canada are not eligible.

 Exclude all temporary, seasonal or per diem employees, 1099 employees/independent contractors, volunteers, interns, outside consultants or staffing employees placed by other organizations.